sand000/sand000/README.md

 <h2>Full Stack Web Developer</h2>
-<h4>Hardworking Full Stack MERN Developer who is proficient in
+<h4>Full Stack MERN Developer who is proficient in
-writing production-ready code using Reactjs, Redux, and CSS on the front end and NodeJS, Express, and MongoDB on the backend to build single-page applications with Data Structures & Algorithms knowledge.
+writing production-ready code using Reactjs, Redux, and CSS on the Front-end and NodeJS, Express, and MongoDB on the Backend to build single-page applications with Data Structures & Algorithms knowledge.
 Highly interested in working as a front-end developer.</h4>